-Remember, the goal is to save money in fees, so make sure where ever you open a Rollover IRA, you do it at a cheap investing site or discount brokerage.
+Remember, the goal is to save money in fees, so make sure wherever you open a Rollover IRA, you do it at a cheap investing site or discount brokerage.
 You don’t want to be paying more than you have to.

-Ok, now that you have this rollover IRA, you can live long and prosper!
-But really, you can now use this one single account to rollover all of your old 401ks from every company you’ve worked at.
+Okay, now that you have this Rollover IRA, you can live long and prosper!
+But really, you can now use this one single account to roll over all of your old 401(k)s from every company you’ve worked at.
 It’s great to have everything consolidated in one place.

 Robert Farrington is America’s Millennial Money Expert® and America’s Student Loan Debt Expert™, and the founder of The College Investor, a personal finance site dedicated to helping millennials escape student loan debt to start investing and building wealth for the future.
 You can learn more about him on the About Page, or on his personal site RobertFarrington.com.

 He regularly writes about investing, student loan debt, and general personal finance topics geared towards anyone wanting to earn more, get out of debt, and start building wealth for the future.